Updated 5 days ago

 Another popular solar financing option is a solar loan.
 Solar loans give you the best of both worlds: you don’t have to worry about covering the huge initial cost of solar, plus you retain ownership of the system, meaning you get all the tax credits and incentives.

-Respondents from our 2022 Solar Industry Survey revealed that the best deal they got from lenders in early 2023 was a 20% dealer fee and a 5% APR for a 25-year term.
+Respondents from our 2024 Solar Industry Survey revealed that the best deal they got from lenders was a 15% dealer fee and a 6% APR for a 15 to 30-year term.
 This doesn’t give you as high of savings as paying cash, but it typically provides better savings than a lease or a PPA.

 Third-party-owned systems have remained the most popular way to go solar in New Jersey, but solar leases and PPAs may be making a comeback elsewhere.
 Financing costs have spiraled out of control across the board in the U.S., solar loans included.
 The current market conditions are leading to much higher interest rates and dealer fees, making solar leases and PPAs more attractive options than they have been in the past few years.